Global investment banking fees fall 8 percent in 2015

 Investment banking income was dragged down by a 13 percent decline in equity capital markets fees compared to a year ago, and an 18 percent decline in debt capital markets fees as global markets were hit by volatility sparked by global growth worries, geopolitical tensions in the Middle East and a China slowdown.

-Europe's biggest investment banks continued to lose market share, with Deutsche Bank, ranked sixth, seeing a 20 percent year-on-year decline in fees to total $3.45 billion, or a 0.6 percent decline in the wallet share.
+Europe's biggest investment banks continued to lose market share, with Deutsche Bank (DBKGn.DE), ranked sixth, seeing a 20 percent year-on-year decline in fees to total $3.45 billion, or a 0.6 percent decline in the wallet share.

 (Reporting By Anjuli Davies)